The Future of Neurodegenerative Disease Research and Treatment

 Neuroinflammation research involves investigating how inflammation contributes to the development and progression of neurodegenerative disorders, exploring novel therapeutic targets for modulating inflammation in the brain, and understanding interactions between inflammatory processes and other pathological features of these diseases.

-Biomarker identification involves discovering reliable biomarkers for early detection, diagnosis, and monitoring disease progression, developing or minimally invasive techniques for measuring these biomarkers, and using biomarker data to inform personalised treatment strategies.
+Biomarker identification involves discovering reliable biomarkers for early detection, diagnosis, and monitoring disease progression, developing non-invasive or minimally invasive techniques for measuring these biomarkers, and using biomarker data to inform personalised treatment strategies.

 By delving into neuroinflammation research, scientists seek to unravel how chronic activation of immune responses within the central nervous system exacerbates neuronal damage.